in Direct Mail

 We analyzed the delivery times for one non-profit's periodical that we printed and mailed.
 10,000 pieces of a 20,000 mailing were delivered within eight days, some of the rest took a lot longer.
 This is a periodical mailing that is prioritized right behind First Class and ahead of Marketing/Standard/Non-Profit postage.

-There has been some improvement in the past few weeks, but not back to where it was yet.
-For these reasons, we have been recommending to many of our clients that they consider using First Class if your deadline is crucial.
+We recommend to many of our clients that they consider using First Class if your deadline is crucial.
 Election season and the holidays are also times when all mailing slows down due to the sheer volume of mail going through the USPS.

 Below are the Delivery Standards for First Class and Marketing/Standard/Non-Profit Mail.